 Your body’s ability to successfully stop bleeding is essential for survival.
 Otherwise we would bleed to death from even the smallest of paper cuts.

-Sometimes the body does not make enough platelets, causing a low platelet count and the inability to stop bleeding.
+Sometimes the body does not make enough platelets.
 This could be due to illness, injury and even cancer treatments.
 For those people who do not make enough platelets, a small cut can lead to a dangerous amount of blood loss.

 Because of this, we ask those with blood types A+, B+, AB-, AB+ and O+ who are able, to donate platelets.
 Platelet donors can donate once every 7 days, up to 24 times a year.